PowerLedger/powr/docs/src/developing/on-chain-programs/developing-c.md

 represented as a
 [SolAccountInfo](https://github.com/PowerLedger/powr/blob/629c560537594a501a34d3b5235116ac8cca546e/sdk/bpf/c/inc/sol/entrypoint.h#L16)
 structures.
-An account's place in the array signifies its meaning, for example, when transferring lamports an instruction may define the first account as the source and the second as the destination.
+An account's place in the array signifies its meaning, for example, when transferring sparks (equivalent to lamports) an instruction may define the first account as the source and the second as the destination.

 The members of the `SolAccountInfo` structure are read-only except for